Shunning in the church

 Those who shun you cannot exile you from God

-Those who shun you cannot exile you from HIS church
+Those who shun you cannot exile you from his church

 The people behind the shunning are not who you had believed them to be.
 The relationships that turned to ash in the blink of an eye were not what you had thought them to be.
 Much that you had accepted as godly doesn’t reflect the heart of God at all.
 Much that you had accepted as true is illusion designed to control.